jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

                 minimum: 1
               timeRangeInMinutes:
                 type: integer
-                description: The time range used for weight calculation (Status)
+                description: The time range used for the prometheus query
                 format: int64
                 minimum: 1
-              zones:
-                description: ZoneList contains an array of Zones in the infrastructure.
-                items:
-                  description: Zone represents a topology zone.
-                  properties:
-                    name:
-                      type: string
-                    type:
-                      type: string
-                    resources:
-                      description: ResourceInfoList contains an array of ResourceInfo objects.
-                      items:
-                        description: ResourceInfo contains information about one resource type.
-                        properties:
-                          name:
-                            type: string
-                            description: Name of the resource.
-                          type:
-                            type: string
-                            description: Type of the resource (e.g., node).
-                          interface:
-                            type: string
-                              description: The interface of the node used for network cost calculation.
-                      type: object
-                  type: array
-                required:
-                - name
-                - type
-                - interface
-                type: object
           status:
             description: Record Network Weights among zones and nodes.
             properties:
+              nodeCount:
+                description: The total number of nodes in the cluster
+                type: int64
+              weightCalculationTime:
+                description: weightCalculationTime of the weights
+                format: date-time
+                type: string
               weights:
                 type: array
                 description: weightList contains an array of weightInfo objects.